mattik01/Osu-RecSys-Study/documentation/schema-info.md

 - **Export Tables:**
   - Only includes beatmaps with complete `diff_` attributes for all relevant mod combinations.
   - `524,496 = 131,124 beatmaps × 4 mod combinations` (for Random).
-  - Top dataset export step was skipped or omitted.

 - **Processed Scores:**
   - Filtering applied based on:
     - Beatmap-mod relevant combinations.
     - diff attribute completeness.
-    - only scores on **relevant** items, see below
-  - 76% of Random and 74% of Top scores were retained.

-- **Processed Beatmaps:**
-  - Both datasets ended with 257,979 processed beatmaps.
-  - `random_relevant`: 60,498 beatmaps have ≥10 Random scores.
-  - `top_relevant`: 254,833 beatmaps have ≥10 Top scores.